updated: Jan 28, 2021. If you’re wondering if PBNs work in 2021, here’s the short answer:

 - Slight learning curve.

-- It’s fairly expensive, but is way more scaleable if you use it to sell domains.
+- It’s fairly expensive but is way more scalable if you use it to sell domains.

 PBN HQ removes all of the issues of finding an expired domain.